pmiguelpinto90/ShiftDisplay/README.md

   `dots`: array of bools initialized with the dot values to set, each bool is a dot on the section, from left to right;
   true to show the dot, false to not show the dot;
   array length must match section size.

+  `decimalPlaces`: quantity of digits following the decimal point;
+  the value is rounded according to this;
+  if is set to 0, the decimal point will be removed;
+  if is not specified, the default is 1 for real numbers and 0 for integer numbers.

+  `leadingZeros`: show zeros on the left of value;
+   if is not specified, the default is false.

+  `alignment`: alignment of the value on the section, a constant `ALIGN_LEFT` or `ALIGN_RIGHT` or `ALIGN_CENTER`;
+  if is not specified, the default is ALIGN_RIGHT for numbers and ALIGN_LEFT for text.

 * __setDotAt()__